 “The healthy snack is one of the greatest weight-loss deceptions.
 The myth that ‘grazing is healthy’ has attained legendary status.
 If we were meant to ‘graze,’ we would be cows.
 Grazing is the direct opposite of virtually all food traditions.
 Even as recently as the 1960s, most people still ate just three meals per day.
 Constant stimulation of insulin eventually leads to insulin resistance.”- Dr. Jason Fung and Jimmy Moore.

 The authors keenly understand that most people, when they hear the term fasting, will be skeptical.
 The average person has heard that “breakfast is the most important meal of the day.”
 If you fast, all you are doing is slowing down your metabolism, which will lead to a rubber-band bounce back of the weight once you come back to your senses.
 And the one quoted above – that we should be eating a bunch of small meals throughout the day to speed up our metabolism.
+They explain what fasting is and what it is not.

 “This is the ancient secret.
 This is the cycle of life.
 Fasting follows feasting.
 Feasting follows fasting.
 Diets must be intermittent, not steady.
 Food is a celebration of life.
 Every single culture in the world celebrates with large feasts.
 That’s normal, and it’s good.
 However, religion has always reminded us that we must balance our feasting with periods of fasting—“atonement.” – Dr. Jason Fung and Jimmy Moore.